nebius/js-sdk/CONTRIBUTING.md

 # Contribution Guide

-We appreciate your interest in contributing to the Nebius Node-JS SDK.
+We appreciate your interest in contributing to the Nebius AI SDK for Node.js.
 This guide explains the preferred workflow and common developer commands for working on this repository.

 ## 🐞 Reporting Issues